06012021-dotnet-uta/AlainDuplanP1/README.md

 ## Getting Started

-* Run <git clone https://github.com/06012021-dotnet-uta/AlainDuplanP1> in your terminal
+* Run `git clone https://github.com/06012021-dotnet-uta/AlainDuplanP1` in your terminal
-* Open the SQL folder and run the
+* Open the SQL folder and run `Builder.sql`  to build the database, than proceed to run `Populate.sql` to populate.
-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)
+* Open `P1/P1/P1.sln` in visual studio to view the project, ensure the connection string in `/P1/P1/ShopperContext/ShopperContext.cs` matches your local copy.
+* Click ISSExpress to run project in your local browser.

 - All the `code` required to get started
 - Images of what it should look like

 ## Usage

-> Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+* Log in with 1007 to access admin functionalities.

 ## License